High Dimensional Beam Inference II: Inference of a Perturbed HERA Beam from Simulated Visibility Data: Mathematical Formalism

 From Equation \ref{eq:power_beam}, we can see that these assumptions establish a linear mapping between the power beam and the visibilities, conditional on a particular sky and antenna positions.
-While in theory sufficient measurements would allow one to constrain a ``per-pixel" beam by essentially imaging it, more constraining power can be gained by acknowledging prior knowledge from electromagnetic simulations that beams are typically smooth functions, and can be compactly represented with linear superpositions of smooth basis functions \citep{Asad2021, Cumner2024, Sampath2024, Wilensky2024}.
+While in theory sufficient measurements would allow one to constrain a ``per-pixel" beam by essentially imaging it, tighter constraints can be gained by acknowledging prior knowledge from electromagnetic simulations that beams are typically smooth functions, and can be compactly represented with linear superpositions of smooth basis functions \citep{Asad2021, Cumner2024, Sampath2024, Wilensky2024}.
 Mathematically, assuming

 for some set of basis functions, $f_n(\hat{s}, \nu)$, one may write Equation \ref{eq:power_beam} as

 Strictly speaking, only a finite sum of basis functions can be used in application and it is not guaranteed that the physical beam is exactly represented by a finite sum.
 This means this relationship should really be regarded as approximate, and a robust modeling pipeline should examine the inference for signs of modeling error.
 We mock examination of that using our simulated data in \S\ref{sec:results}.